This topic is under construction for the July 2020 release of LabKey Server. For current documentation of this feature, click here.

 - Select whether to use basic or custom security and whether to make datasets editable or read-only.

 - To maximize the configurability of this study, choose Custom security with editable datasets.

 - You will now be on the Manage tab of your own new study.
 This tab exists in the read-only exploration study we provided, but you cannot see it there.
 It is visible only to administrators.

 Begin with your demographic dataset.
 Every study is required to have one, and it contains one row per study participant (or subject).
 It does not have to be named "Demographics.xls", and you do not have to name your dataset "Demographics"; that is just the convention used in LabKey examples and tutorials.

 - On the Manage tab of your new study, click Manage Datasets.

 - Give the dataset a short name (such as "Demographics").
 This name does not have to match your filename.

-- The column names and types will be read and the first 5 rows are shown in the previewer.
+- The column names and data types will be inferred.
 You can change types or columns as needed.

 - In the Column Mapping section, be sure that your mappings are as intended: Participant (or Subject) column and either "Date" for date-based or "Sequence Num" for visit-based studies.

 - Note: All your study data is assumed to have these two columns.